 Find insurance for all types of short-term letting[1]

-The growth of short-term property letting is best typified by the incredible success of Airbnb that now has over 6 million active listings and has welcomed over one billion guests worldwide.[2]
+The growth of short-term property letting is best shown by the success of Airbnb that now has over 7 million active listings and has welcomed over 1.5 billion guests worldwide.[2]

 However, despite the growth many individuals are unaware of the specialist insurance needed sometimes for this activity which is also known as ‘Host Insurance’.
 Host Insurance provides specific cover for all short-term letting activity such as: